roguehistory/DIGH-HIST3812/content/en/docs/6-contact.md

 ---
 title: "6.
-Contacting Professor Coleman...aka: Scott"
+Contact the Professor"
 description: "how to find him"
 date: 2020-01-28T00:39:06+09:00
 draft: false